SapitoSucio/froggo-guides/docs/script_commands.md

 be the opposite sex.

-If the character being changed is a Dancer/Gypsy or Bard/Clown class type, the character will also have their skills reset upon '`changecharsex`'.
+If the character being changed is a Dancer/Gypsy or Bard/Clown class type, the character will also have their skills reset upon ``changecharsex``.

 ---------------------------------------

 \***getexp** **<base_exp\>**,**<job_exp\>**{,**<char_id\>**};

 This command will give the invoking character a specified number of base and job experience points.
 Used for a quest reward.
-Negative values won't work.
+Negative values won`t work.

-The EXP values are adjusted by '`quest_exp_rate`' config value, VIP bonus, Guild Tax and EXP boost items such Battle Manual, Bubble Gum, or items that have `SC_EXPBOOST` or `SC_ITEMBOOST`.
+The EXP values are adjusted by ``quest_exp_rate`` config value, VIP bonus, Guild Tax and EXP boost items such Battle Manual, Bubble Gum, or items that have `SC_EXPBOOST` or `SC_ITEMBOOST`.